arielseidman/Hotels/README.md

 - This project is under construction/in-progress.
-- For the best experience, view the notebook in a browser, not in the GitHub app.
+- For the best experience, view the notebook in a browser, not in the GitHub phone app.